 Since 2013, Scuola Holden has grown much bigger.
 It moved from its original location into a beautiful old bomb-making factory that had been lying abandoned for years before Turin city council put it out to tender and invite bids.
 Then, in less than a year, the school turned into a place where storytellers are made instead of bombs.
 It took a lot of work, a fair amount of leaning towards optimism and a fair share of luck.
 New Scuola Holden opened on the evening of 14 September 2013, with a lesson held by Renzo Piano (and afterwards there were even fireworks!).
 At the moment there are between 250 and 300 students, depending on the year, and they all look quite happy.

 Every day there are about fifteen employees, dozens of freelancers and thousands of teachers working to make the school function (and most of them look quite happy).
 “How to make the most beautiful school in the world” is what is said while walking about the school by those who’re summarizing their objectives.
 In some (actually rare) lucid moments, the sentence is rephrased to a softer version: “how to make the school we all dreamt of when we were at school”.
 And everybody believes that that is definitely an achievable goal.

 Scuola Holden is a private school, in the sense that it’s not financed by public funding.
 It is self-sufficient and is owned by four partners: Alessandro Baricco, a writer, Carlo Feltrinelli, a publisher, Oscar Farinetti, the inventor of Eataly and Andrea Guerra, one of the best managers in Italy.
-Curiously, when it came to appoint the chief executive officer, the decision ended up being Mauro Berruto, Italy’s national volleyball team ex coach.
-If somebody ever asked those four why they undertook such an endeavour, the answer they would probably get is: “come and see the school and you’ll understand”.
+The chief executive officer is Savina Neirotti, one of the founders of the school.
+If somebody ever asked those five why they undertook such an endeavour, the answer they would probably get is: “come and see the school and you’ll understand”.